angelwing888/AP-Comp-Sci-Study-Guide/README.md

 Bug: An error in a program that cases problems / unexpected behavior in a program.

+Cipher: An algoirthom in cyber security for perfoming encryption or decryption.

 Cloud Storage: Cloud Storage is an alternative way to store data that is not on a local device but instead it is stored online in the "cloud".
 Data that is stored on the cloud can usually be accessed from anywhere through the internet.

 Computer science: The study of the ideas, ways of thinking, languages, software, and hardware needed to solve problems with computers